 HISTORY OF FRESH START CLUBHOUSE Similar to the ‘WANA’ group, a small gathering began in 1982 in the basement of an Ann Arbor church.
 It was formed by the parents of a child diagnosed with mental illness and they called this group ‘Trailblazers’.
 Over the years this group began to grow and moved locations to fit the increasing attendance.
 Trailblazers was put under contract through Washtenaw County and changed names to ‘Fresh Start’.
 Due to the need for more space, in 2004 Fresh Start moved to its current location.
-We continue to be under contract through Washtenaw County Health Organization and are operated by Touchstone Services, who also operates two other Clubhouses in Michigan.
+We continue to be under contract through Washtenaw County Community Mental Health and are operated by Touchstone Services, who also operates two other Clubhouses in Michigan.
 Fresh Start Clubhouse received its ICCD Accreditation in 2011, which demonstrates that we meet the highest standards of service a Clubhouse can provide.

 To view or join the Fresh Start Facebook page click here